algolia/docsearch-scraper/README.md

 Don't pay attention to this config option.
 We currently have only one strategy in the source code.

+### `min_indexed_level`

+Lets you define the minimum level at which you want records to be indexed.
+For example, with a `min_indexed_level: 1`, you will only index records that have at least a `lvl1` field.

+This is especially useful when the documentation is split into several pages, but all pages duplicates the main title (see [this issue][1].

 ## Test the UX/UI with the playground